Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 }
 ```

-Now the implementation of this class is completely pure and, by extension, does not require `LocationProvider` as a dependency.
+What changed is now, instead of relying on `LocationProvider` to provide it, the `GetSolarTimes` method takes location as an explicit parameter.
+Doing that means that we also no longer require dependency inversion, as there are no dependencies to invert.

 To wire everything back together, all we need to do is update the controller:

 ```csharp
 [ApiController]